Elhanan Winchester: Theology

 Elhanan Winchester's search for spiritual truth and meaning was a journey of constancy and abrupt re-invention.
 He retained his childhood Calvinist belief in the sovereignty of the Creator.
 He never wavered from general Christian orthodoxy.
 He was a trinitarian, he preached the doctrine of revelation, believed in the divinity of Christ, and substitutionary atonement.
 He was a pre-millennialist and believed firmly in the judgment of the second coming of Christ.

-Nonetheless, he continually experimented with various denominational beliefs.
-At first, he embraced the Congregationalist light Calvinism of his father's New Light faith, only to repudiate it.
-He then joined the Baptists and flirted with Arminianism, only to reject that position.
-He then immersed himself in hyper-Calvinism, only to disown that position.
-He then dedicated himself to universal restoration that denied the essence of the Calvinist belief in the salvation of the elect.
-It is a remarkable spiritual journey in which he completely upended his relationship with God.
-Once God damned some of his creations to eternal torment, now his God was essentially the spirit of love seeking restoration for all of his creations.
+The theological evolution of Winchester had gone through a number of transitions from one denomination to another.
+He was first a believer of the New Light Congregationalism faith of his father until he converted to being a Baptist.
+During this time, he had also thought about becoming an Arminianist and a hyper-Calvinist but eventually did not pursue either of them.
+He finally became a proponent of the universal restoration idea wherein he believed that everyone would be restored someday despite not being among the saved.

 Elhanan Winchester's seemingly erratic theological alignments may have been a function of his limited formal education, the early age when he began preaching, the era of religious fervor in which he lived, his inquisitive mind, and his biblical scholarship.
 Winchester's theological development also benefited from his relationship with others with intellectual curiosity, such as George de Benneville, Benjamin Rush, John Murray, William Vilder, and other English Universalists.